This is a super in-depth Brilliant Earth review.

 Once you receive the code, you'll write it on the outside of your FedEx packaging.
 If you don't write your code on the box, they won't accept your return and you'll be subject to a $50 restocking fee.

-Make sure that anything that came with your purchase (including certificates, jewelry box, and any complimentary items) because they won't be accepted otherwise.
+Make sure to include anything that came with your purchase (certificates, jewelry box, and any complimentary items) because they won't be accepted otherwise.
 If you don't have your certificate, a $250 fee will apply.
 Don't write anything on the package about what the items are.